Slow Cooker Birria

 The magic begins with those gorgeous dried chiles.
 I carefully remove their stems and seeds then let them take a hot bath until they're perfectly soft.
 That deep red color they release in the water?
 Pure gold for our sauce.

 An assortment of fresh tomatoes, garlic, various spices, bay leaves, and two pieces of meat arranged on a white background.
-Pin it
+Save

 An assortment of fresh tomatoes, garlic, various spices, bay leaves, and two pieces of meat arranged on a white background. | kitchenscroll.com